adambooth/Week-3-Assignment/README.md

 Lots of new css like animations and how to make the cursor ignore something.
 Improved my local storage and timer skills.
 I learnt how to create elements then add them into seperate containers, append them together into one big container to manage everything better.
+I learnt how scroll boxes work and how to use CSS with them.